huma-engineering/huma-docs/data-collection/modules/physiological/peak-flow.md

 ## How it works

 Patients take readings using a peak flow meter and enter it into the Huma App.
-The peak flow result automatically takes into account gender, age and height (taken from the patient profile) and is displayed as a percentage.
+The peak flow result automatically takes into account gender, age and height (taken from the patient Profile) and is displayed as a percentage.

 ![Adding a peak flow reading to the Huma App](./assets/peak-flow.png)